 - Martin Luther King Day

-- Presidents' Day

-- Good Friday

 - Memorial Day

 - Independence Day

-- Labor Day
+- · Labor Day

-- Indigenous Peoples' Day

-- Veterans Day

 - Thanksgiving Day

-- Day following Thanksgiving
+- · Day following Thanksgiving

+- Christmas Day

+- · New Year's Day

 If one of the above holidays falls on a Saturday, it will be observed on the preceding Friday.
 If the holiday falls on a Sunday, it will be observed on the following Monday.
+If one of the above holiday eves (for example, Christmas Eve, New Year's Eve) falls on a weekday, you may be allowed to leave at 3:00 pm based on department discretion and need.

-In addition to paid holidays, faculty is urged to recognize that there are various other holidays that our students may observe due to their cultural or religious backgrounds.
-Please make every effort to reasonably accommodate these dates by avoiding exams and other key dates during these times.
+In addition to paid holidays, it is important to recognize that there are various other holidays that our students may observe due to their cultural or religious backgrounds.
+Please make every effort to reasonably accommodate these dates.